Our Services

 Sometimes, what people call an ingrown hair cyst is actually an epidermoid cyst.
 These are slow-growing, round lumps under the skin filled with keratin (a protein found in skin and hair).
 They can look similar and may also develop after hair follicle irritation or damage.

-If you're noticing a persistent bump and aren't sure whether it's from an ingrown hair or something else, you can use Ubie's free Epidermoid Cyst Symptom Checker to help identify what might be causing your symptoms.
+If you're noticing a persistent bump and aren't sure whether it's from an ingrown hair or something else, Ubie's free Epidermoid Cyst Symptom Checker can help you identify what might be causing your symptoms and provide guidance on next steps.

 Swelling is a sign of inflammation.
 When a hair becomes trapped: